PR0FESS0R-Master/ADV-AUTO-FILTER-BOT-V2/README.md

 * `DATABASE_NAME`: Name of the database in [mongoDB](https://www.mongodb.com).
 For more help watch this [video](https://youtu.be/gBLTsH-IXr0)

 * `COLLECTION_NAME`: Name of the collections.
 Defaults to Telegram_files.
-If you going to use same database, then use different collection name for each bot
+If you going to use same database, then use different collection name for each bot check

 * `USE_CAPTION_FILTER`: Whether bot should use captions to improve search results.
 (True/False)